-The DECT standard provides 12 slots on 10 carriers in each direction, see Figure 14 on page 32.
+The DECT standard provides 12 slots on 10 carriers in each direction, see Figure 19.
+System with three on-going traffic or data calls, page 34.
 A carrier uses 2 MHz each and the TDMA frame is 10 ms, these providing 120 available channels in each direction.

-Figure 14.
-System with three on-going traffic or data calls.
+Figure 19.
+System with three on-going traffic or data calls